 In these two years your child will follow the National Curriculum.
-This covers work in English, Maths, Science, Geography, ICT, RE, PE, Art, Music, Technology and PHSE and Citizenship.
+This covers work in English, Maths, Science, Computing, Geography, History, R.E., P.E., Art, Music, Design Technology and PHSE and Citizenship.

 Each subject has a programme of study that we follow.
 English and Maths are taught daily.
 These lessons are structured to allow your child to learn as quickly as possible, the skills needed in reading, writing and maths.
 The activities are planned at different levels to ensure that your child is given work which is at the correct level for them.
 We work hard to develop the children’s learning in these subjects through all other areas of the curriculum as well as in these specific lesson times.